gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 The configuration with S3 configured directly in `[runners.cache]` was deprecated.
 **In GitLab Runner 12.0, the configuration syntax was removed and is no longer supported**.

 The cache mechanism uses pre-signed URLs to upload and download cache.
-URLs are being signed by GitLab Runner on its **own instance**.
+URLs are signed by GitLab Runner on its own instance.
-It does not matter if the job's script (including the cache upload/download script) are being executed on local or external machines.
+It does not matter if the job's script (including the cache upload/download script) are executed on local or external machines.
 For example, `shell` or `docker` executors run their scripts on the same machine where the GitLab Runner process is running.
 At the same time, `virtualbox` or `docker+machine` connects to a separate VM to execute the script.
 This process is for security reasons: